Ali-Babaeii/Weather-ReactNative/README.md

 # Weather App-React Native
-This is react-native base application which fetch weather using open weather api.
+This is React Native base application which show weather conditions using open weather API.
 This application was build or learning purpose.

 Need Expo to run this app.